 Schools should appoint a Footsteps Co-ordinator to organise Tutor Training and arrange the children’s training sessions.

 Tutors can be parents, grandparents or Learning Support Assistants, even teaching staff if they have the time.
 They must attend a Tutor Training course, organised by the Transport Strategy Team at Bucks County Council.
-The course lasts up to 1 ½ hours and takes place at three venues, County Hall, Walton Street, Aylesbury, Council Offices, Eastern Street, High Wycombe and Council Offices, King George V Road, Amersham, each term.
+The course lasts up to 1 ½ hours and takes place at two venues, County Hall, Walton Street, Aylesbury and Council Offices, King George V Road, Amersham, each term.
 Training is free of charge to all schools, nurseries and children’s centres.

 Places are limited on all courses.